Introspection via Kaomoji

 | HB | confused, uncertain | the train schedule says it's running, the platform sign says cancelled, the app says it left an hour ago |

-I had Claude write twenty prompts per category and then I ran eight generations per prompt; I tracked the hidden state at the first generated token (i.e. the first kaomoji token) across each of the models.
+I had Claude write twenty prompts per category and then I ran eight generations per prompt.
+I then recorded the hidden state at the first generated token (i.e. the first kaomoji token) across each of the models.

 Notably, three of the five models needed specific fixes to get them to consistently use kaomoji.
-GPT-OSS, for some reason, kept using the lenny face regardless of the context so I manually suppressed that sequence.
-Ministral and Granite both kept using emoji instead of kaomoji so I suppressed those too.
-Although this makes their outputs not as organic, the geometry is still somewhat preserved.
+GPT-OSS, for some reason, kept using the lenny face regardless of the context so I had to manually suppress that specific sequence.
+Ministral and Granite both kept using emoji instead of kaomoji so those had to be suppressed for their runs as well.

 Claude data

-Since I couldn't exactly access Claude's hidden states, I collected data for Claude's kaomoji use in three different ways:
+Since I can't access Claude's hidden states, I collected data for Claude's kaomoji use in three different ways, via the API:

-- introspect on kaomoji: I showed Opus each kaomoji and asked them to give likelihoods for the face to be in each category.
-This told me how Claude would read each kaomoji.
+- introspect on kaomoji: I showed Opus each kaomoji and asked it to provide its likelihoods for each category.
+This told me how Claude read each kaomoji.

-- synthesize context: I gave Haiku only the surrounding text around each kaomoji and asked them to select from a preset list of 50 which adjectives best fit the emotional vibe of the exchange.
-This told me what Claude thought each kaomoji was used for.
-This was directly inspired by eriskii's work and the data is publicly available on HuggingFace.
+- synthesize context: I gave Haiku only the surrounding text around each kaomoji and asked them to select from a list of 50 adjectives for whatever best fit the emotional context.
+This told me what Claude thought each kaomoji was actually used for.

 Local models